Intestate Succession in Utah

 The Spouse's Share in Utah

-If you die with descendants who are not the descendants of your surviving spouse -- in other words, you have children or grandchildren from a previous relationship.
+If you die with descendants who are not the descendants of your surviving spouse—in other words, you have children or grandchildren from a previous relationship.
 Your spouse inherits the first $75,000 of your intestate property, plus 1/2 of the balance.
 Your descendants inherit everything else.
+(Utah Code § 75-2-102 (2023).)

 Example: Barrett is married to Jed and has a 12-year-old daughter from a previous marriage.
-Barrett and Jed own a house worth $275,000 in joint tenancy, and Barrett owns $300,000 worth of additional, separate property that would have passed under a will if she had made one.
-When Barrett dies, Jed owns the house outright; it doesn't go through probate.
-However, the value of the house is added to Barrett's intestate estate, giving it a total value of $575,000.
+Barrett has a life insurance policy with a $275,000 benefit payable to Jed.
+Barrett also owns $300,000 worth of additional, separate property that would have passed under a will if she had made one.
+When Barrett dies, Jed owns the life insurance proceeds outright; life insurance is a nonprobate asset and doesn't go through probate.
+However, the value of the life insurance benefit is added to Barrett's intestate estate, giving it a total value of $575,000.
 Jed's share of the intestate estate is $75,000 plus $250,000 (half of the balance), for a total of $325,000.
-The value of the house is deducted from the total as an advancement, so Jed actually inherits $50,000.
-Barrett's daughter inherits the rest of Barrett's intestate property.
+The value of the insurance is deducted from the total as an advancement, so Jed inherits only $50,000 of the intestate property.
+Barrett's daughter inherits the remaining $250,000 of Barrett's intestate property.

 Children's Shares in Utah